edensongjbs/nyc-worst-buildings-mod1-project/README.md

 rake db:migrate

-Use the following command to run the program ruby bin/run.rb
+Use the following command to run the program:

+ruby bin/run.rb